lyon-fnal/devenv/README.md

 If you've made any changes, click on "Apply & Restart".

+Note that you can make your life easier with bash command completion.
+See [here](https://docs.docker.com/compose/completion/) for how to install that.
+Follow the Mac instructions.

 ### Prepare NFS

 For the best performance, your `/Users` directory will be served into the docker container with `nfs`.
 I have found this technique to be the most performant way to access data on the Mac from the container.
 It is a little complicated to set up, so we'll do it only for the directory that matters - that is where all your code files exist in `/Users`.
 To do this, you need to follow these steps from a Mac terminal: